 Entrepreneurship

-Entrepreneurship allows students to explore concepts from idea inception, business planning, to growing an existing business.
-During an entrepreneurship HQWBL experience, the student plans, implements, operates, and assumes financial risks in a business that produces goods or delivers services.
+Entrepreneurship allows students to explore entrepreneurial concepts from idea inception, business planning, enterprising, and growing a business.
+During an entrepreneurship CTE HQWBL experience, the student plans, implements, operates, and assumes financial risks in a business that produces goods or delivers services.
 The entrepreneurship student owns the business assets and keeps financial records to determine return on investments.
 An entrepreneurship experience provides students the opportunity to develop the skills necessary to become established in their own business or to gain employment.

 An integral part of the experience includes the submission of a business plan by the student.
 The inclusion of a business mentor is highly recommended to help guide the student through the planning and implementation process.

-Entrepreneurship at a Glance
+Entrepreneurship At a Glance